Car insurance for learner drivers – are you covered?

 Vary your excess to save on your premium

 Generally the higher the excess, the lower the premium you’ll pay if you make a claim for damages in a car accident.
 With AAMI Flexi-Premiums, you can choose to increase your excess to lower your premium.
-It’s important to know that as a young driver, this could be on top of your standard excess (if you’re under 25, inexperienced, or not listed on your policy).
+It’s important to know that as a young driver, this could be on top of your standard excess.
+If you’re under 25 (including if you’re a learner driver) an age excess applies.

 Do you need extra motivation when learning to drive?
 AAMI SmartPlates is an app that can track and log your practise hours and route choice, as well as providing weather, road type and traffic conditions in real time.